w3c/dpv/README.md

 [Community Group](https://www.w3.org/community/dpvcg/) | [(W3C) wiki](https://www.w3.org/community/dpvcg/wiki/Main_Page)

-> **MAJOR CHANGES introduced in v2**
+> **DPV 2.0 Beta Release**
 >
+> DPV 2.0 release is complete and is now being provided in _beta_ mode for feedback.
+The period for feedback is until 31 July.
+The completed 2.0 release will be published after this on 01 August - unless major issues are identified.
+>
-> The scope of DPV has been expanded to include non-personal data and AI technologies - though the focus of the group remains on privacy and data protection.
+> See the [v2 changelog](https://w3id.org/dpv/2.0/changelog).
+The scope of DPV has been expanded to include non-personal data and AI technologies - though the focus of the group remains on privacy and data protection.
 The structure of the repo has also been changed to incorporate multiple jurisdictions and regulations, and their names have been changed e.g. `dpv-gdpr` is `legal/eu/gdpr`.
 Versioned IRIs have been created to refer to specific versions, with https://w3id.org/dpv/1.0 for v1 and https://w3id.org/dpv/2.0 for v2.
 The versionless IRI https://w3id.org/dpv will always point to the latest version.
-Read more in [v2 changelog](https://w3id.org/dpv/2.0/changelog).
+>
 > The draft article [Data Privacy Vocabulary (DPV) -- Version 2](https://arxiv.org/abs/2404.13426) by Pandit et al. (2024) describes DPV v2 in terms of its contents, methodology, current adoptions and uses, and future potential.
 It also describes the relevance and role of DPV in acting as a common vocabulary to support various regulatory (e.g. EU's DGA and AI Act) and community initiatives (e.g. Solid) emerging across the globe

 The mission of the W3C Data Privacy Vocabularies and Controls CG (DPVCG) is to develop a taxonomy of privacy and data protection related terms, which include in particular terms from the new European General Data Protection Regulation (GDPR), such as a taxonomy of personal data as well as a classification of purposes (i.e., purposes for data collection), and events of disclosures, consent, and processing such personal data.